diffblue/github-changelog-generator/README.md

 ## Configuration

+### OAuth2 Token
+You'll need to set up an OAuth2 token.
+This can be found in your Github account under Settings -> Developer Settings -> Personal Access Token.
+Generate a new token and tick the "Full control of private repositories" box, so that the change log generator can access the required information for test-gen and models-library.
+Make a note of the token so it can be put in the config.js file later.

 ### config.js file
 You can change the configuration in the [src/config.js](src/config.js) file.
 The OAuth2 Token and the name of the repository can be changed directly in the UI as well.

 ### sample config.js file